Kviar Ski Lodge

 In the remote fjords of Hornstrandir Nature Reserve you experience the solitude of skiing from one fjord to another, with not a single soul in sight except your skiing partners.
 The area is only accessible by boat and the snow reaches down to sea level in every fjord.

 Kviar Lodge is a great getaway and the perfect stepping stone for our trips both in winter and summer.
-We use our comfortable speedboat and RIB boat to shuttle us to the best skiing locations in the area.
+We use boats to shuttle us to the best skiing locations in the area.
 At the end of the day, the boat picks us up and heads back to Kvíar where mouth-watering dinner awaits.
-Life is simple in Kvíar and you'll be taken back in time as you enjoy how people lived in the area more than sixty years ago.
+Life is simple in Kvíar and you’ll be taken back in time as you enjoy how people lived in the area more than sixty years ago.

 I wanted to thank you.
 I have traveled for ten years to ski in places all over the world.
 I've worked with a lot of different outfitting & adventure companies and even more guides.
 You are honestly up there with the coolest guides of all time!
 This experience you have created with Borea Adventures is a standout.
 Thank you for tolerating us and providing us with such an amazing experience.
 We have all been deeply moved.